ClickCease ...

 To use a warm compress, dip a clean cloth in warm water, wring out the excess moisture, and place it on the jaw joint for 10-15 minutes.
 Repeat this several times a day.
 Alternatively, you can use a cold compress by wrapping a few ice cubes in a thin cloth and applying it to the affected area for 10-15 minutes, several times a day.

-- Tongue-to-Roof Exercise: Rest the tip of your tongue against the roof of your mouth and slowly open your mouth as wide as possible without causing pain.
-Hold the position for 5-10 seconds and repeat 5-10 times.
+• Tongue-to-Roof Exercise: Rest the tip of your tongue against the roof of your mouth and slowly open your mouth as wide as possible without causing pain.
+Hold the position for 5-10 seconds and repeat five to 10 times.

-- Side-to-Side Exercise: Gently move your jaw from side to side, keeping your mouth closed.
-Repeat this exercise 10-15 times.
+• Side-to-Side Exercise: Gently move your jaw from side to side, keeping your mouth closed.
+Repeat this exercise 10 to 15 times.

-- Chin Tuck Exercise: Stand in front of a mirror, and then tuck your chin in towards your neck while keeping your head straight.
-Hold the position for 5-10 seconds and repeat 5-10 times.
+• Chin-Tuck Exercise: Stand in front of a mirror and tuck your chin in toward your neck while keeping your head straight.
+Hold the position for 5-10 seconds and repeat five to 10 times.

 3. Maintain Proper Posture